 Final Versions & Editing

 The importance of editing cannot be overstated.
-A high level of editing will make a significant effect.
+A high level of editing will have a significant effect.
 Pose the following questions:

 - How long will the finished product last?